-- 3 unwaxed lemons - zest and juice
+- 3 lemons - juice and zest (make sure they're unwaxed)

 - The night before you wish to make this, place the cashew nuts into a bowl and cover with water.
 Leave to soak over night (or for around 4 hours if you are in a hurry)

 - Mix the base ingredients together and press into a round tin measuring around 15cm diameter

 - Place in the fridge while you make the topping

 - Add the topping ingredients into a blender and blend until completely smooth

 - Scrape the topping onto the base and place back in the fridge for at least 2 hours (or in the freezer if you're in a rush) before serving